MicrosoftDocs/customer-insights/ci-docs/enrichment-dnb.md

 When you enable Dynamics 365 Customer Insights to transmit data to Dun & Bradstreet, you allow transfer of data outside of the compliance boundary for Dynamics 365 Customer Insights, including potentially sensitive data such as Personal Data.
 Microsoft will transfer such data at your instruction, but you're responsible for ensuring that Dun & Bradstreet meets any privacy or security obligations you may have.
 For more information, see [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=396732).
 Your Dynamics 365 Customer Insights administrator can remove this enrichment at any time to discontinue use of this functionality.

+## Supported countries or regions

+We currently support the following country/region options: Canada (English) or United States (English).

 ## Configure the enrichment

 1. Go to **Data** > **Enrichment** and select the **Discover** tab.